hknd23/idcempy/README.md

 ### Example 1: Zero-inflated Ordered Probit Model with Correlated Errors (ZIOPC)
 We first illustrate how **IDCeMPy** can be used to estimate the OP and ZIOP(C) models for zero-inflated ordered outcome variables
-We do so by using the CDC's 2018 [National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm) in which the self-reported ordered tobacco consumption outcome variable ranges from 0 for "no smoking" to 2 for "x".
+We do so by using the CDC's 2018 [National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm) in which the self-reported ordered tobacco consumption outcome variable ranges from 0 for "no smoking" to 3 for "x".
 The zero (no smoking) category in this ordered measure contains excessive observations that includes nonsmokers who never smoke (non-inflated cases) and those who temporarily stopped smoking because of high cigarette prices.

-**IDCeMPy** allows users to estimate the Zero-inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC).
-The application of the standard OP model and ZIOP model without correlated errors to the CDC's 2018 Tobacco Consumption data is provided in the package's documentation.
+**IDCeMPy** allows users to estimate the OP and Zero-inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC).
+The application of the OP model (avaiable from `opmod`) and ZIOP model without correlated errors (available from `iopmod`) to the CDC's 2018 Tobacco Consumption data is provided in the package's documentation.
 We fit the Zero-Inflated Ordered Probit Model with correlated errors (ZIOPC) to this data below.

 First, import `IDCeMPy`, required packages, and dataset.